rbono22/kickstarter-analysis/README.md

 Louise created a file to track her project campaign.
 The file contains thousands of crowdfunding projects.
 I will provide her key data insights, and visualize different trends.

 ### Explain the purpose of this analysis.
- I will analyze the kickstarter data to see if her kickstarter goals and pledged outcomes were met.
-I will check to see if there are trends due to the country, category, or date.
+ I will analyze the kickstarter data to see if her kickstarter outcomes are correlated with the launch date and to discover trends with the ouctomes based on goals.

 ## Analysis and Challenges